k00lagin/vi.c3/README.md

 # Vic3

 > [!WARNING]
-> This Library is a work In Progress!
-Anything can change at any moment without any notice!
-Use this library at your own risk!
+> This library is a work in progress.
+Features and APIs may change at any time without notice.
+Use this library at your own risk.

 ![showcase](https://github.com/k00lagin/vi.c3/blob/main/assets/showcase.png?raw=true)